jonathancross/orangepill.dev/_posts/2023-01-20-guide-nostr-key-generation-and-management.md

 1. Install any of the extensions from the links above for your browser.
 2. Visit the options page or preferences page to input your private key.
 This is the only place where you will need to input your Nostr private key and is a one-time setup.

-    - In Firefox go to `Addons and themes` (Ctlr + Shift + A) and clcik on Extensions.
+    - In Firefox go to `Addons and themes` (Ctrl + Shift + A) and click on Extensions.
 Find nos2x-fox, enable it, click on the enabled extensions and go to `Preferences`.
 Here you can generate a private key offline or you can paste an existing private key that you had generated offline.

       If you installed Alby you will be presented with a `Get Started` page to set an unlock password.
-The unlock password would be required everytime you use alby to configure your Nostr private key.
+The unlock password would be required every time you use alby to configure your Nostr private key.
 Set the password, sign up to Alby and login.
 After logging in, click open Alby's settings, under `Alby lab` there should be a Nostr section.
 Here you can generate a private key offline or you can paste an existing private key that you had generated offline.

     - In Chrome type in `chrome://extensions/` in the address bar.
 Find [nos2x](https://addons.mozilla.org/en-US/firefox/addon/nos2x-fox/), enable it, click details, click `Extension options`.
 Here you can generate a private key offline or you can paste an existing private key that you had generated offline.
 Click save.
 3. Visit any web client like [astral.ninja](https://astral.ninja), [snort.social](https://snort.social) [hamstr.to](https://hamstr.to), [yosup.app](https://yosup.app) or [iris.to](https://iris.to) and login.
 You will be prompted to authorize reading of your public key whe as you login.